 Open Air Art Contest in Evansville

 More than two dozen painters from around the state and from northern Illinois will compete for the First Prize Ribbon and $1000 for the painting judged best by a panel of expert judges.
 Cash prizes will be awarded for Second and Third Place as well.
-The paintings will be for sale to the public at a closing event at the Masonic Temple, 104 West Main St in Evansville starting at Noon on October 1.
+The paintings will be for sale to the public at a closing event at the John M Evans Hall, 104 West Main St in Evansville starting at Noon on October 1.

 The Impressionists popularized painting in the out of doors in the 1870’s as equipment and paints made it easier to venture afield in search of the best light.
 The Evansville participants will be allowed to paint anywhere in a box enclosed by the Dane and Green County lines, CTH A on the south and the Rock River on the east.
 Popular subjects in years past have been the homes in the historic district, Lake Leota, Weary Road, and Magnolia Bluff but there are no other limits on the choice of subject.

-The judging will be held at the Union Masonic Lodge on Main Street in Evansville on Saturday October 1 with doors opening to the public at Noon.
+The judging will be held at the John M Evans Hall on Main Street in Evansville on SUnday October 1 with doors opening to the public at Noon.
 Each artist will present one painting done during the week in the area for judging and will have other works available for sale to the public.
 The closing sale provides an opportunity for you to own quality original artwork created by local artists.

 The Theodore Robinson Plein Air competition is presented by the Friends of Eager Free Public Library, the Theodore Robinson Society, and Evansville Community Partnership.
 Proceeds go to help the sponsoring non-profit organizations continue their work in the community